 The God of the Bible is not conjured up by human imagination.

 We learn that God is to be feared.
 He is every superlative imaginable, resplendent with light, more majestic than the mountains rich with game.
 He has the first and last word.
 Even the wrath of man will praise Him (Psalm 76:10).
 For in His Sovereignty, what others may mean for evil, God will use for good (See Genesis 50:20; Romans 8:28).
 He rules over all!

 TODAY’S READING FROM THE BOOK OF PROVERBS – PROVERBS 24:21-22

 Proverbs 24:21-22 21 My son, fear the LORD and the king; Do not associate with those who are given to change, 22 For their calamity will rise suddenly, And who knows the ruin that comes from both of them?

 It is one thing to be flexible.
 Life is full of change, and we must be ready to roll with the punches.
 However, there are those who are ‘given to change’ rather than ‘given to the Lordship of Christ’.
-They are governed by whim rather than God’s Word.
+They are governed by whim of the flesh rather than the Word of the Lord.
 Their calamity and ruin are inevitable.
+Steer clear of them.

 The Philippines has not yet achieved its economic and political potential.
 The nation has natural resources, democratic roots, and a well-educated population.
 But governments routinely fail to address serious economic and social issues that limit development.
 Half the population live in poverty.
 Tropical storms, floods, and landslides destroy lives and homes, especially in slums.
 Most farmers do not own land.
 High levels of corruption are scandalous, especially in Asia’s most Christianized nation!
 Pray for the Fellowship of Christians in Government, which promotes biblical standards among Christian public servants.